codecop/LCD-Numbers-Object-Calisthenics-Kata/Python/README.md

 ## LCD Numbers Kata Object Calisthenics with TODO Check ##

 This is a template for the [LCD Numbers Kata](http://rubyquiz.com/quiz14.html).
 This is a Python project.
-Run `run_tests` to run your tests.
+Run the script `./run_tests` to run your tests.

 ## Requirements (copied from Ruby Quiz) ##